Topical alignment in online social systems: Topical Alignment

-We initially explore inbreeding homophily with respect to \textit{follow} connections.
-Our hypothesis is that users are, on average, more similar with their friends, i.e., we expect the inbreeding homophily to be significant.
-This means that that the distribution of similarity averages of the individuals with their friends is expected to yield higher values than the distribution of averages with randomly chosen individuals from the population.
-We tested this hypothesis using the central users and their friends.
+We initially explore inbreeding alignment with respect to \textit{follow} connections.
+Our hypothesis is that users are, on average, more similar with their followees, i.e., we expect their topical alignment to be significant.
+This means that the distribution of similarity averages of the individuals with their followees is expected to yield higher values than the distribution of averages with randomly chosen individuals from the population.
+We tested this hypothesis using the central users and their followees.

-Figure \ref{fig:similarities} shows the histograms of the two distributions: \textit{Friends}, the distribution of averages computed for each central user with her friends; and \textit{Random}, the distribution wherein, for each central user, averages have been computed with a group composed of randomly chosen users from the \textit{Population} set, with the same size as the set of central user friends.
+Fig \ref{fig:similarities} shows the histograms of the two distributions: \textit{Followees}, the distribution of averages computed for each central user with her followees; and \textit{Random}, the distribution wherein, for each central user, averages have been computed with a group composed of randomly chosen users from the \textit{Population} set, with the same size as the set of central user followees.
 As it can be seen, all the distributions are centered around low values of the cosine similarity spectrum.
-We consider that this effect is a result of the large quantity of topics and does not impact our results.
+We consider that this effect is a result of the large number of topics and does not impact our results.

 There is an overlap among the distributions, mostly concentrated in lower similarities.
-However, it is clear that there is a difference between the random distribution and the friends distribution.
-The Kolmogorov-Smirnov statistics between the distributions is $0.37$ with a $p$-value $< 2.2^{-6}$.
-We also used the Mann-Whitney U test to verify if the distribution with friends was likely to have a higher average similarity than the other.
-Results were positive with an effect size of $0.75$ and a $p$-value $< 2.2^{-6}$.
-Furthermore, the medians of the distributions of \textit{Friends} and the \textit{Random} are $0.087$ and $0.041$ respectively.
-Overall, the analysis shows that, on average, users tend to be connected to whom they are more similar with, that is, the similarity between friends is higher than the baseline similarity, thus showing the presence of inbreeding homophily.
-This implies that a user tends to have a stronger topical similarity with friends than with randomly chosen users.
+However, it is clear that there is a difference between the random distribution and the followees distribution.
+The Kolmogorov-Smirnov statistics between the distributions is $0.37$, $p <0.001$.
+We also used the Mann-Whitney U test to verify if the distribution with followees was likely to have a higher average similarity than the other.
+Results were positive with an effect size of $0.75$, $p <0.001$.
+Overall, the analysis shows that, on average, users tend to be connected to whom they are more similar with, that is, the similarity between followees is higher than the baseline similarity, thus showing the presence of inbreeding alignment.
+This implies that a user tends to have a stronger topical similarity with followees than with randomly chosen users.